Timeline of the COVID-19 pandemic in New Zealand (2021): November 2021

-On 8 November, 190 community cases (182 in Auckland, seven in Waikato, and one in Northland) were reported.
+On 8 November 190 community cases (182 in Auckland, seven in Waikato, and one in Northland) were reported.
 81 people are in hospital, with seven in intensive care.
 That same day, Stuff reported that a man charged with organising an anti-lockdown protest in Auckland on 30 October had tested positive for COVID-19.
 Health authorities also confirmed the death of a person in their late sixties at Auckland City Hospital.

-On 9 November, 125 community cases (117 in Auckland, two in Waikato, and six in Northland).
+On 9 November 125 community cases (117 in Auckland, two in Waikato, and six in Northland).
 79 cases were hospitalised with nine in intensive care.

-On 10 November, 147 community cases (131 in Auckland, 14 in Waikato, and two in Northland) were reported.
+On 10 November 147 community cases (131 in Auckland, 14 in Waikato, and two in Northland) were reported.
 63 cases were unlinked.
 There were 81 cases in hospital including 11 in intensive care.

-On 11 November, 185 new community cases (152 in Auckland, eight in Northland, and 25 in Waikato) were reported.
+On 11 November 185 new community cases (152 in Auckland, eight in Northland, and 25 in Waikato) were reported.
 One new death was added to the national COVID-19 death toll.
 This death was being investigated by the Police.
 The deceased patient was later identified as a man in his sixties from Glen Eden, whose family had also tested positive for COVID-19.
 Later that day, six new community cases were reported in Stratford in the Taranaki region several days after COVID-19 was found in the area's wastewater.

-On 12 November, 201 new community cases (181 in Auckland, four in Northland, 15 in Waikato, and one in Taranaki) were reported.
+On 12 November 201 new community cases (181 in Auckland, four in Northland, 15 in Waikato, and one in Taranaki) were reported.
 85 people were in hospital with 11 in intensive care.

-On 13 November, 175 new community cases (159 in Auckland, two in Northland, eight in Waikato, five in Taranaki, and one in Lakes) were reported nationwide.
+On 13 November 175 new community cases (159 in Auckland, two in Northland, eight in Waikato, five in Taranaki, and one in Lakes) were reported nationwide.
 There were 93 cases in hospital with nine in intensive care.
 In addition, the Health Ministry confirmed there was a positive case in Taupō.

-On 14 November, 207 new community cases (192 in Auckland, seven are in Waikato, two in Northland, four in the Rotorua Lakes District, and two in MidCentral) were reported.
+On 14 November 207 new community cases (192 in Auckland, seven are in Waikato, two in Northland, four in the Rotorua Lakes District, and two in MidCentral) were reported.
 A 90-year-old woman from Edmonton Meadows Care Home was added to the death toll, bringing it to 33.
 There are 90 cases in hospital.

-On 15 November, 173 community cases were reported (163 in Auckland, seven in Waikato, two are in Northland, and one in the Rotorua Lakes District).
-There are 90 cases in hospital: 26 in North Shore, 21 in Middlemore, 39 in Auckland, two in Waitākere City and one each in Whangārei and Waikato.
+On 15 November 173 community cases were reported (163 in Auckland, seven in Waikato, two are in Northland, and one in the Rotorua Lakes District).
+There are 90 cases in hospital: 26 in North Shore, 21 in Middlemore, 39 in Auckland, two in Waitakere Hospital and one each in Whangārei and Waikato.

 On 16 November, a record 222 community cases (197 in Auckland, 20 in Waikato, two in Taupō, two in Wairarapa, and one in Northland) were reported.
 A female patient in her 70s at the Auckland City Hospital was reported to have died from COVID-19.